vista-art/fragmentcolor/docs/api/core/pass/hidden/from_shader_mobile.md

 Mobile constructor that creates a `Pass` configured for a specific `Shader`.

-Uniffi always marshals strings by value (`String`, not `&str`), and wraps Object parameters as `Arc<Shader>` — this shim adapts those differences so the core `Pass::from_shader(&str, &Shader)` stays untouched for Rust callers.
+Uniffi always marshals strings by value (`String`, not `&str`), and wraps Object parameters as `Arc<Shader>`.
+This shim adapts those differences so the core `Pass::from_shader(&str, &Shader)` stays untouched for Rust callers.

 ## Example